Quadratojugal bone: In reptiles and amphibians

 In most modern reptiles and amphibians, the quadratojugal is a prominent, straplike bone in the skull and provides structural integrity in the postorbital region of the skull.
 In many reptiles, the inner face of the quadratojugal also connects to the quadrate bone which forms the cranium's contribution to the jaw joint.
 Early in their evolution, diapsid reptiles evolved a lower temporal bar which was composed of the quadratojugal and jugal.
 The lower temporal bar forms the lower border of the infratemporal fenestra, one of two holes in the side of the head and a hallmark of a diapsidan skull.
 However, many diapsids, including modern squamates (lizards and snakes), have lost the lower temporal bar.
 Crocodilians and rhynchocephalians (the latter represented solely by the tuatara, Sphenodon) retain a quadratojugal.
 Turtles also seem to possess a quadratojugal.
 Among living amphibians, a quadratojugal is known to be present in some frogs and caecilians.
 However, it is notably absent in salamanders.

 In birds

 In modern birds, the quadratojugal bone is a thin and rodlike element of the skull.
 Upon ossification, the jugal and quadratojugal bones fuse to form the jugal bar, which is homologous to the lower temporal bar of other diapsids.
 The sections of the jugal bar derived from the jugal and quadratojugal articulate with the postorbital and squamosal bones, respectively.
 This facilitates cranial kinesis, by allowing the quadrate bone to rotate during opening of the upper jaw.

 In mammals

-In advanced cynodonts, including the mammaliaforms, have lost the quadratojugal, with the diminutive quadrate connecting to the stapes to function as a hearing structure.
+Advanced cynodonts, including the mammaliaforms, have lost the quadratojugal, with the diminutive quadrate connecting to the stapes to function as a hearing structure.
 In modern mammals, the quadrate bone evolves to become the incus, one of the ossicles of the middle ear.
 This is an apomorphy of the mammalian clade, and is used to identify the fossil transition to mammals.